Save money on your car insurance

-You must also tell the DVLA if you have one of a long list of health conditions.
-Some are more common as you get older, such as dementia and Alzheimer’s.
-But if you are diagnosed at any age with an illness or injury you should ask your doctor if you need to notify the DVLA.
-Failure to do so is a criminal offence and carries a maximum penalty of £1,000.
+But if you are diagnosed at any age with an illness or injury you should ask your doctor if you need to notify the DVSA.
+If you don’t, this is a criminal offence and carries a maximum penalty of £1,000.

 Compulsory driving tests for older motorists are widely judged to be unfair.

 After all, there are plenty of ‘dangerous’ drivers across all the age groups, and many would argue that experience counts for a great deal on the road.
 There is also evidence that older drivers are actually safer than younger motorists.

 An in-depth study of crash data and statistics by IAM RoadSmart, for example, found that, while 8% of drivers are over 70, they are only involved in around 4% of injury crashes.
 By contrast, 15% of drivers are in their teens and twenties, but they are involved in 34% of injury crashes.

 Playing it safe

 The impressive safety record of older drivers can at least partly be explained by self-regulation.

 Many elderly motorists change their driving pattern, avoiding driving in bad weather, at night or during peak traffic periods.

 But there are negative statistics about older drivers.
 For example, a study led by psychologists at Nottingham Trent University found that older people are three times slower at processing visual information from more than one object, which could make them more dangerous drivers.